Trump lawyers argue that Democrats only want to overthrow the elections - Go Tech Daily

 An acquittal appears likely since the Republicans have a majority of 53-47 in the Senate and a two-thirds vote would be required for the conviction and dismissal.
 Republican senators who wanted to make Trump clear today said on Saturday that the White House presentation tore up the democratic case.

 Several of the senators shook hands with Trump’s lawyers after their presentation.
-The galleries of the visitors were filled, the spectators looked at the historical events and the rare weekend session of the Senate.
+The visitor galleries were filled and viewers watched historical events during a rare Senate weekend session.

 Trump lawyers are responding to two impeachment procedures approved by parliament last month – one that accuses him of encouraging Ukraine to investigate biden and the other that accuses him of hindering the country’s military aid, not helping documents testify or submit.